 Use strobe lights

-Using strobe lights like the Squirrel Evictor in your attic or crawl space is safe, environment friendly, and just plain bugs the crap out of squirrels.
+Using strobe lights like the Squirrel Evictor (similar to this product on Amazon) in your attic or crawl space is safe, environment friendly, and just plain bugs the crap out of squirrels.
 It’s irritating, disorienting and makes squirrels want to get the heck out.

 Bring out the big guns